 The MSU Field Hockey team 2012.

-Helen Knull is beginning her third year as head coach of the Michigan State field hockey program.
+Helen Knull is beginning her fourth year as head coach of the Michigan State field hockey program.
 She was hired as head coach on Dec.
 27, 2010 after serving as an assistant and associate head coach for five years.
-During Knull's first season as head coach they tallied a season record of 7-13-0.
+Her overall record on staff for the Spartans is 105-67 and she holds a 31-33 record as head coach.
+During Knull's first season as head coach, the team tallied a season record of 7-13-0.
 The 2012 campaign saw the Spartans go 10-10 under Knull in her second season as head coach.
-Her overall record on staff for the Spartans is 91-57.

 The 2012 season was highlighted by many achievements both on and off the field.
 Abby Barker was named to the First Team All-Big Ten, while Kristen Henn and Becky Stiles were Second Team selections.
 Barker and Stiles were also named as 2012 Longstreth /National Field Hockey Coaches Association (NFHCA) Division I First Team All-West Region selections.
 Barker was then recognized nationally as a 2012 Longstreth /National Field Hockey Coaches Association (NFHCA) Division I Second-Team All-American.
 Two of Knull's players were also selected to play at the USA Field Hockey 2013 Women's National Championship.

 Off the field, Corey Block was presented the President's Award at the Spartan Academic Excellence Gala.
 The award is given to the male and female graduating senior with the highest cumulative GPA.
 The team was recognized with the 2012 SGI/NFHCA Division I National Academic Team Award.
 The NFHCA also recognized nine athletes from the field hockey team to its National Academic Squad and senior Corey Block as a Scholar of Distinction.
 13 members of the team were Academic All-Big Ten selections for the fall of 2012.